 All students who want to major in nursing start as pre-nursing students.
 Typically, pre-nursing requirements can be completed in one year.
-Students who score below the required ACT/SAT composite scores or who test into EN 099 Basic English Language will be placed into a two-year pre-nursing sequence.
+Students who score below the required ACT/SAT/CLT composite scores or who test into EN 099 Basic English Language will be placed into a two-year pre-nursing sequence.
 Students who want to take a reduced load may also choose the two-year pre-nursing sequence.
 Students contemplating transferring into PCC’s nursing department should have their program of study approved by the Registrar.

 Academic and Progression Requirements